codingseb/Avalonia.EventSetter/README.md

 As the subscribe and unsubscribe of the event is done with `Reflection` it can be slow on a large set of `StyleElements`

-Attached events re not supported for now.
+Attached events are not supported for now.